motorcycle 101 guides

 Michigan Motorcycle Passenger Laws

 You are not allowed to carry more than two people on your motorcycle at a time, including yourself.
-Your passenger cannot be seated in front of you so you can only position the motorcycle passenger seat in the following locations:
+You can only position the motorcycle passenger seat in the following locations:

 • At the back of a large driver’s seat